 The Ombuds Officer provides resources for confidential complaint handling and neutral, informal conflict resolution to all Alfred University faculty, students, and employees.
 The Ombuds Officer aims to facilitate communication and collaborative dispute resolution, either by offering options for self-help or by mediating to resolve grievances.
 The Ombuds Officer shall, where appropriate, have access to confidential personnel records and may collect and forward to administrators anonymous aggregate data as well as other information when patterns of concern indicate problem areas or trends.
 While maintaining impartiality, the Ombuds Officer may serve as an organizational resource to recommend improvements in policy and procedures.
-The position of Ombuds Officer is a part-time post, reporting to the President or the Provost.
+The position of Ombuds Officer is a part-time post, reporting to the President or the Provost and Chief Operating Officer.

 2. Duties & Responsibilities

 An Ombuds Office exists to provide an informal process for dispute resolution.
 The office is not designed to replace formal grievance procedures or formal procedures regarding tenure, promotion, reappointment and termination.
 The Ombuds Officer:

 - Provides impartial and private consultation to members of the university community who are aggrieved about an issue.

 - Remains independent and neutral.
 Exercises good judgment.